Elijah Barayi: Trade union career

-In 1960, the ANC was banned, and Barayi was again arrested, and held for five months.
-Following release, he moved to Brakpan to escape police harassment, and found work in personnel at a gold mine.
-In 1973, he moved to a similar role in Carletonville, and there was elected as the chair of the mine's liaison committee.
-He attempted to use the role to oppose racial discrimination and underpayment, and was banned by management from standing for a second term.
+Following the release, he moved to Brakpan to escape police harassment and found work as a personnel officer at a gold mine.
+In 1973, he moved to a similar role in Carletonville and was elected as the chair of the mine's liaison committee.
+These committees were designed by mining companies to limit the amount of worker influence, which reinforced Barayi's view that workers deserved fair representation.
+He attempted to use the role to oppose racial discrimination and the underpayment of many of the Black workers, and was banned by management from standing for a second term.